ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/provided-cell-editors/index.md

 Specified with `agTextCellEditor`.

 Takes the following parameters:
     - `useFormatter`: If `true`, the editor will use the provided `colDef.valueFormatter` to format the value displayed in the editor.
+    - `maxLength`: Max number of characters to allow.
+Default is 524288.

 ```js
 columnDefs: [